The Honest Truth About Black Diamond Blasting Sand Safety in Aquarium

 Corals and fish alike seem to agree.

-black sand corals
+Pictured, black sand in a saltwater corals aquarium

 The black sand turned out to have a nice unobtrusive glitter under the blue-ish lighting too.
 It also definitely made the more colorful fish in the tanks pop out more.